Whangaehu: History

-Whangaehu was the site of a Māori settlement when Europeans began settling the nearby Whanganui River mouth at Whanganui in mid-19th century.
+Whangaehu was the site of a Māori settlement when Europeans began settling the nearby Whanganui River mouth at Whanganui in the mid-19th century.
 Nicholas Chevalier depicted the settlement in a sketch in December 1868, which is now in the Museum of New Zealand Te Papa Tongarewa.

 Mount Ruapehu has erupted multiple times, causing sludge to flow down the river.
 In February 1862 James Coutts Crawford was given several old songs and various accounts of the taniwha in the river.
 Flooding was recorded following the 1889 and 1895 eruptions.

 The sudden collapse of part of the Ruapehu crater wall on 24 December 1953 led to New Zealand's worst railway accident, the Tangiwai disaster.
 A lahar – a sudden surge of mud-laden water – swept down the river.

 On 18 March 2007, the mountain crater lake burst, sending an estimated 1.29 billion cubic metres of water, mud, and sludge down the river.
-The Lahar was 50% bigger than the 1953 Lahar that caused the Tangiwai disaster, but the Ruapehu ERLAWS alarm successfully activated preventing any accidents.
+The lahar was 50% bigger than the 1953 Lahar that caused the Tangiwai disaster, but the Ruapehu ERLAWS alarm was successfully activated preventing any accidents.